DarrenZal/Quartz/content/PercolationFunding.md

 | Node | Soil grain | Project, asset, author |
 | Edge | Pore channel | Payment rail, trust line, citation |
 | Edge weight | Hydraulic conductivity | Liquidity × trust × legal certainty |

+For such a 'live KG' to effectively 'sense the medium' of scientific knowledge or financial opportunity, its construction must prioritize **semantic density** (SDP, 2025).
+This means not just cataloging nodes and edges, but ensuring that relationships are explicit, well-defined through ontologies (as mentioned in the workflow), and carry sufficient semantic weight to make the subsequent percolation analysis robust.
+For instance, in a knowledge graph of scientific literature, nodes might represent individual *scientific assertions*, and edges their logical or evidential support, forming a dense web whose percolation characteristics reveal the structure of scientific consensus and debate (DDF, 2025).

 A **live KG** grows every time value moves or new evidence appears.
 Nightly analytics: